-In this lesson, you will describe the purpose of living wills, advanced directives, and powers of attorney.
+In this lesson, you will examine the purpose of living wills, advanced directives, and powers of attorney.
 You will consider the importance of technology and agility skills as you look to create and revise these documents as needed.
 Specifically, this lesson will cover:

 - Overview of Living Wills